crissmath/RISCV-HPC-Life/README.md

 Coding Challenge - Broadening the RISC-V High Precision Code Base and Reach

-This repository contains a simple **Tower of Hanoi** demonstration implemented in BASH and Python.
+This repository contains a simple **Tower of Hanoi** demonstration implemented in BASH and Conway's Game of Life in Python.

 ## What it shows